percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 # Tunneling Concept

-A TLS association (tunnel) is established between the media distributor and the key distributor.
+A TLS connection (tunnel) is established between the media distributor and the key distributor.
 This tunnel is used to relay DTLS messages between the endpoint and key distributor, as depicted in (#fig-tunnel):